MpumeleloMbuyazi/ABSA-API-Assessment/README.md

 1. Use the maven command below to run all tests: mvn test

 #### Reporting
-1. Extent Report is generated to see test evidence and results.
+1. Extent Report is generated to see the status of the test results.
+1. The test results can be seen in the console.
 1. The reports can be found in this file location "\RestAssured-API-Testing\Reports".

 #### Tools/Technology Used